ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 An Attestation Request (request) is assembled by the Presenter and submitted to the HSM.
 The HSM parses the request and produces PKIX Evidence which is returned to the Presenter for distribution.

-In the previous figure, the HSM is represented as being composed of an attestation service and a Target Environment.
+In the previous figure, the HSM is represented as being composed of an Attesting Environment and a Target Environment.
 This representation is offered as a simplified view and implementations are not required to adhere to this separation of concerns.

 The aim of the figure is to depict the position of the Presenter as an intermediate role between the Attester (in this case the HSM) and the Verifier.